dylanfisher/forest/README.md

 <%= f.association :projects, sortable: true %>
 ```

+## Custom error pages
+Add this line to application.rb to tell your host app to use the router to handle errors.

+`config.exceptions_app = self.routes`

+Delete the error pages in /public to avoid collision with the custom error pages.

+Forest's router will render the appropriate error template via `ErrorsController`.
+Override the placeholder views to customize the error page.

 ## Primary Dependencies
 Forest relies heavily on the following gems, software and frameworks: